GeoNet/help/data-access-changes/data-geonet.md

 We will implement rate limiting measures in the new service.
 These are introduced to ensure consistent service availability, prevent service degradation caused by individual users, and enable the GeoNet programme to control costs of delivering the data.geonet.org.nz service.

 The main change is the implementation of a new Error Handling response for those clients exceeding a rate limit.
 This limit is calculated considering concurrent requests per minute per IP address.

+A client can get a rate limiting error if it sends too many simultanous requests at the same time (for example, if it has too many parallel downloads, or too many consecutive attempts during a short period of time).

 Clients exceeding the rate limiting will receive an HTTP `429` response error (too many requests).